What’s the connection between scent and sexual attraction?

 The "psychological" theory seems the most realistic to me.
 Every time I was attracted to a man, I liked the scent of his skin, sweat, perfume — you name it.
 I have never been repelled by the scent of someone I truly found attractive.
 Now that we’ve exposed the sex pheromones theory, and the facts about the immune system seem too complex, my conclusion would be it’s actually all in our heads.
 As simple as that.
 A loving brain "falls in love" with the smell of your SO's body.
 And if that smell repels you, maybe you are not that in love.
 Maybe it’s for the best, after all?

+What does it mean when someone smells you and likes your scent?
 I asked one of my close friends to share his opinion on this, to which he said "Tough question.
 But one thing is for sure: the woman you want always smells amazing."